nicolageorge/idiomaticpython/presentation/0 0 introduction.md

 #### When you use index searching, unless exotic circumstance, should not be doing

-## Learn advanced techniques with for-else clauses and the two argument form of iter()

 ## Goal: Improve your craftmanship and aim for clean fast, idimatic Python code